 Key To A Better Lawn and Garden?

-However, as this “white powder” may be the key to a better lawn and garden, it behooves every gardener to gain a better understanding of its functions and value.
+However, as this “white powder” may be the key to a better lawn and garden, it behooves every gardener to gain a better understanding of its functions and value of gardening lime.

 The first and most important purpose of lime is to change an acid soil to the proper reaction for the particular plants like vegetables to be grown.